-For evaluating the submissions, a double-blind review will be applied.
+For evaluating the paper submissions, a double-blind review will be applied.
 For this purpose, the papers need to be anonymized by the authors for the initial submission.
 For details, please consult the author checklist provided by CSEE&T 2020.
-Each submission is reviewed by at least two PC members.
+Each paper is reviewed by at least two PC members.
 All submissions are judged on the basis of its originality, relevance to the workshop topics and clarity as well as regarding the potential to evolve the proposed approach or idea.

 Papers (in terms of short papers, position papers and experience reports) accepted for publication will be included into the joint CSEE&T conference proceedings published by IEEE.
 For this, it is required that at least one author of each accepted paper must register for the workshop and present their paper.

 In case of questions regarding SE-Games'20, you can reach the workshop organizers by email at firstname.lastname@example.org.